-Dürr is a quintessential transdisciplinarian.
-Besides his specialisms of nuclear physics, elementary particles and gravitation, epistemology and philosophy, he has been professionally active in the fields of science and responsibility as well as energy policy.
-Since 1979 he has spoken and demonstrated against nuclear energy and initiated study groups at various universities on 'soft' energy issues and community energy plans.
-More recently he has also become very concerned about economic, ecological and Third World questions.
-He has been a member of the Board of Greenpeace-Germany (1985-91), of the Board and Scientific Committee of the Vienna Internationale Akademie für Zukunftsfragen (since 1990), a member of the International Advisory Council on the Economic Development of Hainan in Harmony with the Natural Environment in China (1990-93) and after the Chernobyl disaster in 1986 a co-founder of David gegen Goliath protesting against the construction of a nuclear fuel reprocessing plan in Bavaria.
+Dürr was a quintessential transdisciplinarian.
+Besides his specialisms of nuclear physics, elementary particles and gravitation, epistemology and philosophy, he was professionally active in the fields of science and responsibility as well as energy policy.
+Since 1979 he spoke and demonstrated against nuclear energy and initiated study groups at various universities on 'soft' energy issues and community energy plans.
+More recently, he also became very concerned about economic, ecological and Third World questions.
+He was a member of the Board of Greenpeace-Germany (1985-91), of the Board and Scientific Committee of the Vienna Internationale Akademie für Zukunftsfragen (since 1990), a member of the International Advisory Council on the Economic Development of Hainan in Harmony with the Natural Environment in China (1990-93) and after the Chernobyl disaster in 1986 a co-founder of David gegen Goliath protesting against the construction of a nuclear fuel reprocessing plan in Bavaria.

 In the 1980s, Dürr's main campaigning work was pursued under the theme of peace.
 He became a Board member of the Vereinigung Deutscher Wissenschaftler and a member of the Pugwash Conferences on Science and World Affairs, joining the Council of the latter in 1987.
 He co-founded the Scientists' Initiative: Responsibility for Peace in 1983, which led to the Scientists' Peace Congress in Mainz attended by 3,300 scientists, and the 'Mainzer Appell', a declaration against further nuclear armament.
 In 1990 another huge scientists' convention in Göttingen warned against the militarisation of space.
 Out of these conventions came a series of lectures, which Dürr gave at many German universities.

-Dürr has been especially active on the issue of Non-offensive Defence and his main preoccupation, the American Strategic Defence Initiative (SDI), otherwise known as Star Wars.
-In 1985 he wrote a long article for the magazine 'Der Spiegel' arguing cogently against the feasibility of the SDI concept.
-And in 1986 he proposed a World Peace Initiative (WPI), on a similar scale to SDI, to solve the problems of the environment, world poverty and economic justice, as well as problems of peace itself.
+Dürr was especially active on the issue of Non-offensive Defence and his main preoccupation, the American Strategic Defence Initiative (SDI), otherwise known as Star Wars.
+In 1985, he wrote a long article for the magazine 'Der Spiegel' arguing cogently against the feasibility of the SDI concept.
+And in 1986, he proposed a World Peace Initiative (WPI), on a similar scale to SDI, to solve the problems of the environment, world poverty and economic justice, as well as problems of peace itself.

 The WPI idea was later reborn as the Global Challenges Network and the monies of the Right Livelihood Award were devoted to furthering it.
 After the fall of the Berlin wall, Dürr was involved in setting up two organisations with the aim of transforming 24 ecologically healthy, military-restricted areas along the former 'iron curtain' into an 'ecological backbone' of Europe.

 Dürr was elected a member of the Club of Rome in 1991, and in 1996 he was a member of the UN Secretary General's International Advisory Group for the Habitat II Conference in Istanbul.
-The main focus of his present work is on questions concerning a sustainable, equitable and liveable society, emphasising efficiency and sufficiency in energy use as a point of entry.
+The main focus of his latest work was on questions concerning a sustainable, equitable and liveable society, emphasising efficiency and sufficiency in energy use as a point of entry.

 In 2005, he co-authored the Potsdam Manifesto and the Potsdam Denkschrift as a follow-up to the Russel-Einstein-Manifesto of 1955.
 It was signed by a large group of scientists from all over the world, including 20 laureates of the Right Livelihood Award.